sanjanaurba/sanjanaurba/README.md

 👋 Hi, I'm Sanjana!

 I am a third-year Computer Engineering Student at Toronto Metropolitan University.
-I have a strong interest in developing software to automate processes and boost efficiency, as well as hardware deisgn.
+I have a strong interest in developing software to automate and optimize processes, as well as hardware deisgn.

-- 🌱 I’m currently learning advanced AI and machine learning algorithms to predict and monitor ECG heart rates for disease prevention.
-By automating the detection of irregularities, I aim to develop a method for recognizing early warning signs.
+- 🌱 I’m currently learning API intgerartion in sofware development.
+With this new knowledge, I am working towards creating a full stack mobile app using React Native and Swift that combines Google Maps API to track a users location and alert them upon arriving at their desired destination.
+This allows commuters like myself to catch up on much-needed sleep while ensuring they arrive at their destination on time.

 📫 Feel free to connect with me on LinkedIn or at sanjanaurba@gmail.com!